cgreenhalgh/opensharingtoolkit-kiosk/docs/contentdefinition.md

 	<!-- entries go here... -->
 </feed>
 '''
+Optionally, the feed may include `category` elements with attribute `scheme`=`campaign` where the required attribute `term` is a campaign ID and the optional attribute `label` is a human-readable name for the campaign.
+Campaign IDs may be included in entry request URLs in order to distinguish different triggers for downloads (e.g. poster, different kiosk(s)).

 Each content item is specified by a single Atom `entry`.
 Currently of the mandatory entry elements only `title` is used (`id` and `updated` are not; `author` is also mandatory if not provided by feed, but unused at present).
 The self link is used to determine the baseurl when using a cache (e.g. by the cache builder).